G visa

-A G visa is a category of official visas issued to diplomats, government officials, and international organization employees who are visiting the United States temporarily for a governmental purpose.
+The G visa is a category of official visas issued to diplomats, government officials, and international organization employees who are visiting the United States temporarily for a governmental purpose.

 G visas may also be issued to immediate family members of the principal visa holder.
 (Note: Effective October 1, 2018, the unmarried domestic partner of a government official is no longer eligible for a derivative G-1, G-2, G-3, or G-4 visa.
 There is an exception for G-1, G-2, and G-3 visas in the case of countries where same-sex marriage is not legally available, but the sending nation accepts accreditation of U.S. same-sex spouses with the same privileges and immunities as opposite-sex spouses.
 There is no such exception for G-4 visas because the individual is sent by an international organization rather than a nation.)
 G visas are issued by the United States Department of State.

 G visas are not issued to heads of state, who are instead granted an A-1 visa.